More screenshots

 Limitations

 Analyzes declared licenses statically.
 Not legal advice — license interpretation is fact-specific.
-Doesn't scan for security CVEs (use an SCA tool for that), doesn't auto-generate NOTICE files, and doesn't verify that a declared license matches the actual code.Use Cases
+Doesn't scan for security CVEs (use an SCA tool for that), doesn't auto-generate NOTICE files, and doesn't verify that a declared license matches the actual code.How to install

 Reviews